joshuagryphon/plastid/docs/source/examples/make_annotation.rst

 Making custom extended BED files
 --------------------------------

+:term:`Extended BED <extended BED>` and `BigBed`_ files can contain extra columns, such as a gene ID.

-To export attributes of a |SegmentChain| or |Transcript| as extra columns in a :term:`extended BED` format, pass the `extra_columns` keyword to the :meth:`plastid.genomics.roitools.SegmentChain.as_bed` method:
+To export attributes of a |SegmentChain| or |Transcript| as extra columns in a :term:`extended BED` format, pass a list of the attribute names (from the dictionary `attr) to the `extra_columns` keyword of :meth:`plastid.genomics.roitools.SegmentChain.as_bed`.
+Attributes will be exported in the order they appear in `extra_columns`, and will be given an empty value of "" when they are not defined

 .. code-block:: python